ivangeevo/animageddon/## Features.md

 ### 🦴 Hostile Mobs & Animal Survival
 - **Hostile mobs will consume food** 🥩 dropped by animals they kill.
 - **Animals will require food** 🍽️ to survive—if not fed, they will **starve and die**.
+- **Mobs will wander around at night** even if the player is far away from them.

 ### 🐔 Chicken Breeding Overhaul
 - **Breeding removed** ❌ – Instead, feeding **Chicken Feed** will make them produce eggs on the next morning.